HeyLookItsBrandon/VulkanTemplate/README.md

 ## Why Android?

-When I started considering Vulkan development in late 2017, it wasn't very widely-supported compared to more established APIs.
-As a Mac user, my options were even more limited.
-As a Mac user with a computer (and GPU) **from 2010,** only one of these options seemed possible:
+When I started considering Vulkan development in late 2017, it wasn't very widely-supported.
+As a Mac user, my access to it was even more limited.
+As a Mac user **with a laptop (and GPU) from 2010,** only one of these options seemed possible:

-- Molten offers a Vulkan [SDK](https://moltengl.com/moltenvk/) for both Mac and iOS.
-But it has some drawbacks:
+- [MoltenVK](https://github.com/KhronosGroup/MoltenVK) is a Vulkan SDK for Mac and iOS that appears to have been acquired by The Khronos Group and open-sourced.
+For me, it had these drawbacks:
   1. It's a wrapper around Apple's [Metal](https://developer.apple.com/metal/) API.
-My laptop doesn't support Metal but even if it did, it's unclear how Molten would compare to developing for a "true" Vulkan implementation.
+My laptop doesn't support Metal but even if it did, it's unclear how MoltenVK would compare to developing for a "true" Vulkan implementation.
-  2. It's still in pre-release development (v0.19 as of February 2018.)
+  2. At the time, it was still in a pre-release state.
-  3. It's free to try but a license is $150 if you want to release anything that uses it.
+  3. Prior to the library being open-sourced, the developer required a $150 licensing fee if you released software using it.
-- Develop on Linux, for Linux, using Lunar G's [SDK](https://www.lunarg.com/vulkan-sdk/).
-This would be ideal but like Metal, my old GeForce GT 330M graphics chip is too outdated to run Vulkan.
+- Install Linux on my laptop and develop on Linux, for Linux, using [Lunar G's SDK](https://www.lunarg.com/vulkan-sdk/).
+This would be ideal but like Metal, my laptop's old GeForce GT 330M graphics chip doesn't support Vulkan.
 - LunarG's SDK is also included with the Android NDK.
-But the emulators don't support Vulkan yet and hardware support is still pretty limited too.
+But the emulators don't support Vulkan yet and hardware support is/was also pretty limited.
 The two main Vulkan-compatible devices I found were the $300 nVidia Shield tablet and the $180 [Shield TV](https://www.nvidia.com/en-us/shield/shield-tv/).